SeanW029/group5project/README.md

 2. **Decision Tree** returned accuracy score of 0.73.
 3. **Random Forest** returned accuracy score of 0.87.

-One of the limitations encountered with Random Forest is getting a score of 0.53 when using only the following parameters (max_dept & Random state); however, after adding the n_estimator parameter the model score significantly increased to 0.86.
-With n_estimators of 100 and a cv=2, the runtime for the model was 32 minutes.
+One of the limitations encountered with Random Forest is getting a score of 0.53 when using only the following parameters max_dept =2 & Random state =79; however, after adding the hyper parameters such as n_estimators of 100, criterion as mse, max_depth as 100 then the model score significantly increased to 0.86. with the runtime for the model was 32 minutes.
+How ever we decreased the runtime from 32 to 22 minutes by implementing n_jobs = -1

 ## **Database ERD**